 I came to media via Silicon Valley.

 I am an award-winning journalist covering artificial intelligence.
-I am working on a book about OpenAI and the AI industry for Penguin Press, to publish in 2025, and a contributing writer for The Atlantic.
-I am grateful to also lead The AI Spotlight Series, a program I designed with the Pulitzer Center to train 1,000 journalists on how to cover AI.
+I was the first journalist to ever profile OpenAI; I am now working on a book about the company and the AI industry for Penguin Press, to publish in 2025.
+I sometimes write for The Atlantic and lead The AI Spotlight Series, a program I designed with the Pulitzer Center to train 1,000 journalists on how to cover AI.
 (Sign up for a workshop with me and my fellow instructors here.)

 Previously, I was a foreign correspondent at The Wall Street Journal focused on AI & China, and a senior editor at MIT Technology Review, where I wrote about the latest AI research & its social impacts.
 I have been a fellow with the Harvard Technology and Public Purpose program, the MIT Knight Science Journalism program, and the Pulitzer Center’s AI Accountability Network.